 Carrie Mae Weems’s installation at the Logan Center Gallery features an array of media and objects—photography, video, texts, bric-a-brac, and furniture—through which Weems reimagines the Black Panther Party’s programs for young people in Chicago during the late 1960s and early 1970s.
 In the main gallery, visitors are invited to browse, sit, and explore a classroom setting replete with desks, chairs, books, a blackboard, View-Masters, and posters of historic Black leaders.
 A smaller gallery space, designed to resemble a theater, will screen video works by Weems.
 As a whole, this presentation probes notions of education and ideals for political parties, revolutions, and their leaders.

 The Logan Center is open to all invitees regardless of vaccination status and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
 Public convening may not be safe for all and carries a risk for contracting COVID-19, particularly for those unvaccinated.
 Participants will not know the vaccination status of others and should follow appropriate risk mitigation measures.

-Tickets: FREE but timed reservation is required
+Tickets: FREE but timed reservation is recommended

 The UChicago Arts Box Office recently implemented a new box office system.
 If you are an existing Box Office patron, you will need to reset your password to access your account.
 Click here for more information.
 If you need further assistance, please call the Box Office at 773.702.ARTS or email email@example.com.